pmndrs/gltfjsx/readme.md

 [![Version](https://img.shields.io/npm/v/@react-three/gltfjsx?style=flat&colorA=000000&colorB=000000)](https://www.npmjs.com/package/@react-three/gltfjsx) [![Discord Shield](https://img.shields.io/discord/740090768164651008?style=flat&colorA=000000&colorB=000000&label=discord&logo=discord&logoColor=ffffff)](https://discord.gg/ZZjjNvJ)

-Turns GLTF assets into dynamic, re-usable [react-three-fiber](https://github.com/pmndrs/react-three-fiber) JSX components.
+A small command-line tool that turns GLTF assets into declarative and re-usable [react-three-fiber](https://github.com/pmndrs/react-three-fiber) JSX components.
 See it in action here: https://twitter.com/0xca0a/status/1224335000755146753

 The usual GLTF workflow is cumbersome: objects can only be found by traversal, changes are made by mutation, making contents conditional is hard.
-With gltfjsx the full graph is declarative and immutable.
-It creates look-up tables of all the objects and materials inside your asset, it will not touch or modify your files in any way.
+Gltfjsx creates a nested graph of all the objects and materials inside your asset, it will not touch or modify your files in any way.
+Now you make easily the data dynamic, alter contents, etc.

 ## Usage